 - Capacity development and support to the government: UNHCR engages with substantial efforts to strengthen the capacity of the authorities, not only in the management of the crisis but also for recovery/development interventions. - Urbanisation program: 7 communes with a high population density are benefitting from an urbanisation program.
 It provides a structural response in terms of legal access to land.
 In 2017, UNHCR, with the support of the European Union Emergency Trust Fund for Africa (EUTF), scaled up the intervention.
-The aim is to provide 6,000 land parcels, and to construct 4,000 social houses for the most vulnerable. - Introduction of Gas: Through a win-win partnership with the Niger private sector, UNHCR introduced gas for domestic energy, to replace wood, throughout the Diffa region (220,000 beneficiaries).
+The aim is to provide 6,000 land parcels, and to construct 4,000 "social houses" for the most vulnerable.
+To date, 1,585 sustainable houses for the most vulnerable families have already been built and 2,246 people are employed. - Introduction of Gas: Through a win-win partnership with the Niger private sector, UNHCR introduced gas for domestic energy, to replace wood, throughout the Diffa region (220,000 beneficiaries).
 After Niamey, the region of Diffa is now the second in Niger in terms of gas consumption.
 Impacts on household economy, environment, and protection are high. - Distance Education Centres: UNHCR established a Distance Education Programme for Nigerian secondary school students in 2015 allowing young refugees to follow the official Nigeria curriculum while they are in Niger and complete their official Nigerian secondary school exams. - Protection response: Protection actors have improved their coordination and the quality of the response, through better involvement of the community and creation of a more effective referral mechanism.
+Since January 2020, more than 5,000 Chadian refugees have found safety in Kindjandi where UNHCR provides emergency response.